Magic-Cooki3/Better-Trade-Dangerous/README.md

 Requires Python 3.8.19+.

+Troubleshooting
+- Import says “database disk image is malformed”:
+  - The GUI/eddblink auto‑repair backs up the DB to `data/TradeDangerous.db.bak`, rebuilds, and retries.
+If running from the CLI, stop EDDN/other writers first, then rerun.
+Manual reset: `rm data/TradeDangerous.db && python3 trade.py import -P eddblink -O clean,all,skipvend,force`.
+- Live listings seems slow (10–25 min typical):
+  - The dump is large (tens of MB gzipped → millions of rows).
+Keep the DB on SSD; pause EDDN during the job to avoid writer contention; avoid `-O optimize` unless needed; use the GUI background tab and let it finish.
+- Multiple route cards when `--routes 1`:
+  - The GUI deduplicates and caps routes; if you still see multiple, make sure the `--routes` value is 1 (default) and you haven’t enabled `--summary` (which prints extra blocks).
+Report any reproducible cases with the full Output tab text.
+- Run output looks compressed on one line:
+  - The GUI only uses progress‑style streaming for imports/builds; `run` prints as clean line output.
+If you still see odd wrapping, increase the Output panel height or export the text to verify line breaks.
+- Left or top pane collapsed on startup:
+  - The app now sets initial sash positions (≈30% left, ≈40% top) and minimum sizes.
+Drag to adjust; it won’t auto‑reset during the session.
+- Carriers missing or docking status unknown:
+  - Import Spansh weekly to refresh station/services/access; keep EDDN Live running.
+The GUI excludes carriers unless docking access is `All` (public).
+- VACUUM makes imports slow:
+  - That’s expected.
+Use `-O optimize` occasionally, not every run.

 Highlights
 - EDDN Live import (new): Streams commodity snapshots from the public EDDN firehose to keep markets fresh (carriers and fixed stations).
 - GUI background tabs (new): Long‑running imports (EDDN, EDDB Link, Spansh) run in dedicated tabs with their own Stop buttons, while you continue using the main Output tab.
 - Spansh import preset (new): One‑click galaxy data import to seed/update systems, stations, services and carrier docking access.
 - Safer rebuilds: Database rebuild/import flows tolerate unknowns and stale entries better.
+- Progress bars and readable output: Build/import commands render live progress bars; normal commands (like `run`) use clean line output for readability.
+- Route cards: The GUI deduplicates repeated route headers and respects `--routes` (default 1) when showing route cards.
+- Closable tabs: Hover background tabs to reveal a “×” and click to stop/close.
+Foreground runs have their own red Stop button.
+- Resilient layout: The left selector and the top “Selected Options” pane stay visible on startup; sashes remember user movement during the session.

 Install
 - Optional venv